u1f383/u1f383.github.io/_posts/2026-06-02-Docker-Internal-2.markdown

 }
 ```

-How does `GetProcessor()` decide which decoder to used?
-It calls all registered handlers until returns success [3].
+How does `GetProcessor()` decide which decoder to use?
+It calls all registered handlers until one returns success [3].
 By default, there is at least one processor: `compressedHandler` [4].

 ``` go
 // core/diff/stream.go